nhthieu/nhthieu.github.io/src/content/projects/covid-website.md

 ## Overview

-The website comes with 3 account tiers:
+The project comes with 2 backend systems:

-- Admin (tier 1)
-- Doctor (tier 2 manager)
-- Patient (tier 3 user)
+- Covid System: the main backend system that handles all the functionalities of the website.
+- Payment System: a backend system that handles payment functionalities, providing payment APIs with OAuth protocol.

+Some notable functionalities of the website:

+- Manage COVID-19 patients data, this included handling patient's medical records, medicine.
+- Handle patient's status (F0, F1, F2, etc.) and related people who have been in contact with the patient.
+- Manage medicine, necessary medical equipment.
+- Manage facilities for COVID-19 treatment.
+- Statistics such as number of patients in each status per unit of time, debts and payments, etc.
+- Minimum payment threshold for patients with push notifications.
+- Authentication/Authorization with JWT.
+- SSL connection to payment system (emulated) with OAuth protocol.

-For the detailed functionalities, please refer to the [requirements.pdf](https://github.com/namhoai1109/Covid-web/blob/main/requirements.pdf) file for more informations (the file is in Vietnamese, no English version for the moment).
+For the detailed functionalities, please refer to the [requirements.pdf](/public/covid-requirements.pdf).
+The file is written in Vietnamese.

-Technologies used:
+## Tech stack

 - Front-end: React.js
-- Back-end: Node.js, Express.js, MongoDB
+- Back-end: Express, MongoDB, Mongooose, JWT, OAuth
+- API: Postman

 ## Prerequisites